jasonbot/weblog/content/weblog/zpl-o-rama-part-5.md

 # End product

-Please disregard the poor camera placement, it has since been fixed.
+Please disregard the poor camera placement or the labels, it has since been fixed.

 ![Step 1](/images/zpl-o-rama/workflow-1.png)
 ![Step 2](/images/zpl-o-rama/workflow-2.png)